ctu-mrs/mrs_uav_system/README.md

 ## [Documentation](https://ctu-mrs.github.io/)

+*Note:* The MRS UAV system v1.5 is still a WIP and the system as well as the documentation is in the process of being polished.
+You can find the most complete, although still rough documentation [here](https://docs.google.com/document/d/1NibHqNdyzzAYE7DNIMMq1HmzyFrBnISbzV17dP-waYw/edit?usp=sharing).
+Any feedback is welcome (you can use the issues in this repo or comment on the Google Doc)! or comment on the Google Doc)!

 The primary source of documentation is here: [https://ctu-mrs.github.io/](https://ctu-mrs.github.io/).
 However, the website only scratches the surface of what it should contain (and we know it).
 Our system is a research-oriented platform, and it evolves rapidly.